Christmas Cottage: Plot

 When they attend the Christmas pageant together, it’s a disaster on multiple levels: the scenery that Tom painted melts under the lights, and Hope leaves in a huff because Tom won’t go back to Berkeley with her.
 The silver lining is Tom’s father finally steps up and defends him against the criticism of the audience.

 After the pageant, the townspeople come out of the church and, one by one, they are drawn to the mural, uplifted by Tom’s vision.

 However, still feeling low after the pageant disaster, Tom visits his mentor Glen.
 It’s hard watching someone he loves fade away.
 He begs Glen to paint again and not to give up.
 The outpouring of emotion is what Glen needs to get up and paint again.

 For Christmas, the boys give their mother the money they scraped together, which will at least give her a new start.
 Their celebration is interrupted when the townspeople all come to help Maryanne fix up the house, which, considering the impending foreclosure, is at least a touching gesture for someone who always gives and never receives.

 Meanwhile, Glen motivates to produce one final painting.
 Enduring an arduous walk through the snow, Glen delivers the painting to Maryanne so she can sell it to save the house.
-Instead of Nicole, he paints the light through the leaves and tells Tom to “Paint the light.”
+Instead of Nicole, his long lost love, he paints the light through the leaves and tells Tom to “Paint the light.”
 Glen dies the next day.

 Maryanne sells Glen’s painting, which, along with a new job, saves the house and sets her up for life.

 At the end, the real Thomas Kinkade appears painting one of his signature works of the Christmas Cottage.